 Although Impress does not have the functionality to create new layouts, it allows you to resize and move the layout elements.
 It is also possible to add elements without being limited to the size and position of the layout boxes.

 To resize a contents box, click on the outer frame so that the resizing handles are displayed.
-To move it place the mouse cursor on the frame so that the cursor changes shape.
+To move it, place the mouse cursor on the frame so that the cursor changes shape.
 You can now click and drag the contents box to a new position on the slide.

-To remove any unwanted elements:
+To remove any unwanted element:

 Click the element to highlight it.
 The resizing handles show it is selected.